 Our current research interests involve studies of birds in tidal marshes, birds in agricultural settings, species interactions in fragmented forests, the causes and measurement of past and projected avian extinctions, global insect declines, and ways to better synthesize the conservation literature.

 Several artists have developed work related to our research.
-The Only Show in Town an exhibition by artists Bryndís Snæbjörnsdóttir and Mark Wilson ran at the David Winton Bell Gallery in Providence, Rhode Island, from 6 April - 7 July, 2019.
-Also, check out poetry by David Crews and Samuel Illingworth.
+The Only Show in Town, an exhibition by artists Bryndís Snæbjörnsdóttir and Mark Wilson, ran at the David Winton Bell Gallery in Providence, Rhode Island, from 6 April - 7 July, 2019. the decline of the saltmarsh sparrows is also addressed in poetry by David Crews and Samuel Illingworth.

 Contact information